rockset/rockset-js/packages/rscode/README.md

 You can execute and validate simple queries directly in VSCode.
 Open the Command Palette in VSCode (<kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd> or <kbd>CMD</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd>) and execute the command `Execute Rockset Query` or `Validate Rockset Query`.
 At this point, it is not possible to run parameterized queries directly from VSCode.

+### Viewing Collections
+You can view a collection by running the `View Rockset Collection` command.
+This command displays all documents in a collection.

 ### Adding Documents

 You can add documents with the [Write API](https://docs.rockset.com/write-api/) directly from VSCode.
 With a JSON or YAML file open, execute the command `Add Rockset Document(s)`.
 This command takes either a list of documents or a single document.